 A common argument leveled at gamers is that gaming is a waste of time.
 Oftentimes this comes from concerned parents and significant others, but it is likely that you yourself have wondered if your better off spending your time on other things.
 Of course, it is a healthy habit to always consider how one spends his or her time, especially when it is an activity that takes up a relatively large portion of it.
 We are apt to counter such an argument with the old adage “Time you enjoy wasting is not time wasted.”
 Nonetheless, we do not consider ourselves qualified to tell you the “best” or “right” way to go about spending your time.
 This being said, we certainly do think gaming is a wonderful and engaging past time and that some games also offer an intriguing social experience to boot.
 Obviously this is a gaming website afterall, so we may be a little biased to begin with.
 Recently this argument has seen a profound change to its dynamic, as some particularly devoted individuals have begin to make a living—and in some cases a damn good one—off of playing video games.
 It will be interesting to see how this development changes the social perception of gaming in general.

 While gaming is growing across nearly all categories, competitive gaming in particular has been a category of intense interest and starting to make its way into the public eye.
 DOTA 2, League of Legends, and Counter-Strike are some of the big titles that first come to mind, but there are other games also elbowing there way onto the scene or already have established large fan bases.
 Recently, there has been a flurry of big news items in the competitive gaming world.
 Valve’s DOTA 2 tournament, The International raised a crowd funded $10.9 million prize pool, a testament to the gaming community’s enthusiasm.
 This becomes even crazier when you consider that only 25% of these donated funds went to the prize pool, the other 75% went directly to Valve (meaning a total of $33.6 million was raised.)
 The tournament was broadcasted as a multi-day event on ESPN.
 The result?
 Daily Dot reported that ESPN was ‘delighted’ with the DOTA 2 numbers and are now looking at broadcasting additional eSports events.
-Sure the event was broadcast on only ESPN 3–and a brief documentary on ESPN 2—but a year ago many naysayers voiced the opinion that video game competitions would never make it to a major network.
+Sure the event was only broadcasted on ESPN3, but there was also a brief documentary on ESPN 2.
+A year ago many naysayers voiced the opinion that video game competitions would never make it to a major network.
 Not only are events such as this growing the popularity of one of our favorite past times, they are also upping the legitimacy of gaming as a respectable hobby.. and perhaps even a new type of sport.